-1-800-DIVORCE works well with either traditional real world advertising (billboards, radio, office storefront awning, public transport/taxi/bus or bench ads, mobile ads, public bathroom ads, blimp ads, etc.) or digital online marketing for divorce lawyers (especially SEO and/or Pay-Per-Click – PPC for lawyers).
+Bear in mind that 1-800-DIVORCE works well with BOTH traditional real-world marketing for family lawyers (billboards, radio, office storefront awning, public transport/taxi/bus or bench ads, mobile ads, public bathroom ads, blimp ads, etc.) OR digital online marketing for divorce lawyers (especially SEO and/or Pay-Per-Click – PPC for lawyers).

-Stop pumping ONLY brands that you don’t own or control.
-If you use paid memberships, stop allowing your per-case profit margin to be controlled ENTIRELY by others.
+Stop pumping ONLY law brands that you don’t own or control.
+If you use paid memberships, stop allowing your per-case profit margin to be controlled ENTIRELY by the bidding decisions of others.

-1-800-DIVORCE works well in all kinds of marketing outreach, no less in Pay Per Click (PPC) (Google’s AdWords, FaceBook ads or similar) campaigns.
+1-800-DIVORCE works well in all kinds of marketing for divorce lawyers, no less in Pay Per Click (PPC for lawyers) (Google’s Ads) campaigns.

 Check our usage of 1-800-DIVORCE in the title of a search campaign ad.
-This usage consistently provides us with a 10% or higher click-through-rate (CTR).
+This usage consistently provides us with a 10% or higher click-through rate (CTR).
 You’ll notice that we use a clickable call extension also.
-However, consumers click on thid ad because they are intrigued and impressed by the 1-800-DIVORCE brand, which is mentioned 6 times in the ad, while our local competitors are just claiming to be “aggressive” and “compassionate” – without any proof of substance at all.
+However, consumers click on this ad because they are intrigued and impressed by the 1-800-DIVORCE brand, which is mentioned 6 times in the ad, while our local divorce attorney marketing competitors are just claiming to be “aggressive” and “compassionate” – without any proof of substance at all.
 And in their ads there is not even a hint of a crap local phone number.

 Essentially, consumers click through to our landing page more because they like our gimmicky semi-humorous mnemonic phone number.
-We get more clicks because of our phone number, and then later on, we’ll get more calls because of our phone number.
-Of course, a percentage of consulers who are closer to the hiring event will call straight away.
+We get more clicks because of our phone number, and then, later on, we’ll get more calls because of our phone number.
+Of course, a percentage of consumers who are closer to the hiring event will call straight away.

-Call-Only AdWords campaigns, which are delivered only to mobile devices (about 65% of searching traffic, are also superb for 1-800-DIVORCE.
+Call-Only Ads campaigns, which are delivered only to mobile devices (about 65% of searching traffic), are also superb online marketing for lawyers – with 1-800-DIVORCE.

-PPC can be a beneficial way to begin a new family law campaign and get a few cases in the pipeline faster than SEO alone.
+PPC for lawyers can be a beneficial way to begin a new divorce lawyer marketing campaign and get a few cases in the pipeline faster than with SEO alone.

 Industry colleague, Phil Frankel at 1-800-HURT-911, has done extensive A/B testing on the value of listing a toll-free mnemonic phone number in the titles of Google ads.
 And Phil provides data about his own PPC results with 1-800-HURT-911 to prove this point.